USCIS Beijing Field Office

 Beijing, China 100600

-American Citizens and visa applicants should enter the USCIS Beijing Field Office at the Embassy’s east gate.
+For appointments at the USCIS Beijing Field Office, enter through the Embassy’s east gate.
 The east gate is located at the Tian Ze Road Intersection of An Jia Lou Road, close to Ladies’ Street (女人街) and the Laitai Flower Market, opposite the Kempinski Hotel and Lufthansa Shopping Center.
 The nearest subway location is the Liangmaqiao stop on line #10.
 Our full address is:

 U.S. Citizenship and Immigration Services